Get a Head Start on a Beautiful Smile

 - Crossbites of the front teeth where the top teeth are behind the bottom teeth.

-- Excessive crowding of the top or bottom teeth which may mean there isn’t enough space for all of the adult teeth.
+- Excessive crowding of the top or bottom teeth may mean there isn’t enough space for all of the adult teeth.

 - An open bite where the front teeth do not meet when the back teeth are closed.